Your personal data

 We will not collect any personal data that we do not need in order to provide our services to you.

 What we do with your information

 We do all we can to ensure our website and computer systems are secure, however, due to the nature of how the internet works, it is possible that any personal data you submit through a website, via email or through any other online services may be available via the internet around the world.
 We cannot prevent the use (or misuse) of such personal data by others, nor can we be held responsible for any viruses.
 By choosing to submit personal data electronically you acknowledge this risk.

-For all services, all forms and notes are stored confidentially in paper form.
-An administrator of Aurora Mind and Body Ltd., fully briefed on the rules of confidentiality, may have access to client records for the purpose of notifying you in the event your therapist/teacher becomes temporarily or permanently unavailable and is unable to inform you themselves.
+For all services we provide, all forms and notes are stored confidentially in paper form.
+An administrator of Aurora Mind and Body Ltd., fully briefed on the rules of confidentiality, may have access to client records for the purpose of notifying you in the event your therapist/instructor becomes temporarily or permanently unavailable and is unable to inform you themselves.

-For hypnotherapy and therapeutic yoga, therapy notes are kept separately from personal details and therapy notes are also recorded in such a way to protect identity.
+For therapeutic sessions, therapy notes are kept separately from personal details and therapy notes are also recorded in such a way to protect identity.
 Your therapist may also discuss details of your case (anonymously) with their supervisor.

 No other third parties have access to personal data unless the law allows them to do so.
-For example, disclosure of information may occur if an order is made by a Coroner, Crown or High Court Judge or if NSHPM, REPs or CNHC codes of ethics require it (i.e. disclosure may be ethically necessary if your therapist believes your safety or the safety of others is at risk or if you tell your therapist that a crime has been or is about to be committed).
+For example, disclosure of information may occur if an order is made by a Coroner, Crown or High Court Judge or if NSTT, REPs, UKCP or CNHC codes of ethics require it (i.e. disclosure may be ethically necessary if your therapist believes your safety or the safety of others is at risk or if you tell your therapist that a crime has or is about to be committed).